cosmos/sdk-tutorials/feegrant/index.md

 Note that Bob has only `kudos` tokens and won't be able to pay for any fees that might be needed.

-Add Carol and an initial balance to the genesis file:
+Add Carol and an initial `stake` balance to the genesis file:

 ```bash
 simd add-genesis-account carol 1000000stake --keyring-backend test